whiteprints/whiteprints/CONTRIBUTING.md

 Your contribution needs to meet the following guidelines for acceptance:

-  - The [Tox] test suite must pass without errors and warnings.
+  - The [just] test suite must pass without errors and warnings.
   - Include unit tests; this project maintains [100% code coverage](https://codecov.io/gh/whiteprints/whiteprints).
   - If your changes add functionality, update the documentation accordingly.